D2C Strategy For eCommerce: Best Practices Of Direct-To-Consumer Marketing

 The main difference between B2C and D2C is that the B2C (business to consumer) businesses use middlemen services, such as traders or retailers, to deliver goods to the customers, while the D2C model leaves off the help of intermediaries.

 For B2C marketing, where the sales are happening through the merchant, it’s important to push business to the checkout happening not on the manufacturer’s direct website, but on the retail platforms.

 The B2C marketing model focuses on advertising and on traffic to these sales platforms.
-D2C brands marketing focuses on website’s SEO & traffic and creating an excellent buyer experience to retain customers.
+D2C brand marketing focuses on website SEO & traffic and creating an excellent buying experience to retain customers.
 This model puts emphasis on branding and building customer loyalty.